 The researches also failed to say what type of honey was used in the study.
 It has been my experience that using honey that has not been heated or pasteurized and only lightly strained works much better than a conventional honey that you'd see on a grocery store shelf.

-The full study can be read in International Archives of Allergy and Immunology, December 2010.
+International Archives of Allergy and Immunology, December 2010.